2010 Belarusian presidential election: Electoral system

 Presidential elections in Belarus were conducted via two-round system.
-Candidates were required to get 50% of all ballots cast to win in the first round, otherwise the secound round should be held.
+Candidates were required to get 50% of all ballots cast to win in the first round, otherwise the second round should be held.
 For an election to be valid, over 50% of registered voters must participate.

 To be eligible for President one must be Belarusian-born citizen at least 35 years old and resided in the country at least 10 years prior to the election.

 The election date was set by the lower house of parliament.
 It had to be scheduled no later than five months and conducted no later than two months before the end of the President's current term.

 The 2010 election followed this timeline: